iancuplacinta/desserts-challenge/README.md

 ## The goal of the project
 To create a product list that you can add to cart and increase / decrease the quantity of each product.

+Much of the challenge is to match the design style to the given images from the challenge.
+Used tailwind for the css.

 We also have a modal confirmation screen.